Visitor Guidelines

 Tread Lightly

-Dodge promotes exploring the outdoors in a sustainable way.
-Please leave nature discoveries and artifacts where you find them for the next visitors to enjoy.
-All Dodge property should be left in the same (or better) condition as before your visit.
-Take care not to disturb animals or pick/damage flowers or other plants.
-If you find mushrooms or berries for eating, make sure you have positively identified them before picking and harvest only what you can use for a single meal.
+Dodge Nature Center encourages exploring the outdoors in a sustainable way.
+Leave nature discoveries and artifacts where you find them for the next visitors to enjoy.
+All Dodge property should be left in the same condition as before your visit.
+Take care not to disturb animals or plants.
+Picking plants and mushrooms is only permitted when guided by Dodge staff.

 Dodge Nature Center is a carry-in, carry-out facility.
-Please keep our grounds clean and free of debris by taking with you what you brought.
+Keep our grounds clean and free of debris by taking with you what you brought.

 No person or group may charge fees or conduct other commercial activities on Dodge Nature Center property unless authorized by the Executive Director.
 If the gathering involves paid registration or other exchange of money to participate (for example: yoga classes, guided hikes, and workshops), written permission is required.
 Dodge Nature Center reserves the right to refuse any fee-based programming on any Dodge property and will not grant permission for activities that do not align with Dodge’s mission or would compete with programs offered at Dodge.